Agricultural Chemicals Adverse Experience Reporting

 Note 1: The terms 'agricultural', 'agricultural chemical' and 'pesticide' products have the same meaning.

-If you or anyone you know has had an adverse experience from the use of an agricultural product, we encourage you to report it to us online or by mail.
+If you or anyone you know has an adverse experience from the use of an agricultural product, we encourage you to report it to us, via our online tool.

 Download an adverse experience reporting form: